gigacool/pratikoul/apps/back-end/SPEC.md

 ### Purpose
 Dashboards provide configurable tile-based layouts to visualize metrics and KPIs using **react-grid-layout** on the front-end.

+### Ownership & Permissions

+Dashboards are **owned by users** with the following access control:

+**Read Access (View)**:
+- All authenticated users can view all dashboards
+- Dashboards are visible to everyone in the organization

+**Write Access (Edit/Delete)**:
+- **Owner**: The user who created the dashboard can edit and delete it
+- **Admin**: Users with admin role have full access to all dashboards (edit/delete any dashboard)
+- **Non-owners**: Cannot edit or delete dashboards they don't own

+**Dashboard Duplication**:
+- Any authenticated user can duplicate any dashboard
+- The duplicate becomes owned by the user who performed the duplication
+- This allows users to customize existing dashboards without affecting the original

 ### Entity: Dashboard

 **File**: `src/dashboards/domain/entities/dashboard.entity.ts`